Written by Joel Surnow & Michael Loceff

 Sherry is increasingly becoming more of Lady MacBeth-type character that the writers will run with more and more as the season goes on, but for the issue that it has with channelling a rape story through male characters around the victim of such a crime, it’s clear that the series is achieving some depth beyond the thriller aspect of exploring two families under the thumb of a high pressured narrative.

-Palmer is still surrounded by his family, but they would rather be anywhere else that isn’t near him, while Jack is separated from his own family and all three of the Bauer clan are desperately trying to get back to each other.
+Palmer is still surrounded by his family, but they would rather be anywhere else than near him, while Jack is separated from his own family and all three of the Bauer clan are desperately trying to get back to each other.

 Kiefer Sutherland was rightly lauded for his comeback here and deservedly so as he doubles down on a performance that while having considerable action thriller chops, is also an increasingly sympathetic portrayal.
 Jack Bauer is a character with an increasing level of complexity across 24’s nine seasons that it spends with him, but the increasing desperation that Sutherland portrays here is magnificent, not least in those desperate final moments when he finds himself being arrested and practically begging into his dislodged ear pierce to a fiercely vindictive Gaines.